YUSUKE-HIGUCHI/rhino-mycobot/README.md

 Open the command prompt

 1. Install pymycobot.
 See how to install it. https://github.com/elephantrobotics/pymycobot (AtomMain2.5 + pymycobot v2.2.0, or AtomMain2.4 + pymycobot v2.1.2)

+    Check [karaage's zenn book](https://zenn.dev/karaage0703/books/3be6bad93b0c8e) for a more detailed explanation.(in Japanese)
 1. Install [COMPAS packages](https://compas.dev/compas/latest/installation.html).(This package is made by ETHZ)

     The recommended way to install COMPAS is with conda.
 For example, create an environment named research and install COMPAS.